Nathan31973/YARG-VR/README.md

 ## 🥽 VR Support
 Todo
 - [x] Add openXR and XR interaction tool kit
-- [ ] Convert all UI into world space
+- [X] Convert all UI into world space
+- [X] Venue support - limited until venues can have a custom VR spawn point
-- [ ] Toggable 2D/VR switcher
+- [X] Toggle 2D/VR switcher
 - [ ] Grab controller to track guitar (support vive tracker as well)
 - [x] Visual guitar input on guitar model (Kinda there)
 - [ ] Use hands to play guitar (see if this can work on hand tracking devices)